EWU logo

 Spring: Research Methods

 McNair Scholars take a Research Methods course during the spring to prepare them for the summer.
-During spring, Mentor pairings are finalized and the mentor meets with the student to provide an overview of the research idea and draft a clear proposal.
+Topics covered may include orientation to finding relevant peer-reviewed articles, academic reading and annotation, literature reviews, and IRBs.
+Mentor pairings are finalized and the mentor meets with the student to provide an overview of the research idea and draft a clear proposal, including designated benchmarks for stipend receipt.

 Summer: EWU McNair Summer Research Internship

 Mentors will guide the scholar’s research closely as data are collected and analyzed.
+Stipend payments are awarded as scholars complete research benchmarks.
 Mentors should be available to assist the students during this process.
-Scholars are expected to spend 35-40 hours/week working on their summer research projects as well as attending a McNair seminar every weekday.
-Seminar cover topics to prepare scholars to search for graduate schools and funding, submit strong applications, GRE-prep. and support successful completion of a graduate program.
-Students applying for graduate school in the fall should register and take the test before the fall quarter begins.
+Scholars are expected to spend 30 hours/week working on their summer research projects as well as attending 10 hours/week of McNair seminars to prepare scholars to search for graduate schools and funding, submit strong applications, and prepare for the GRE if applicable.
+Students applying for graduate school in the fall should register and take the GRE before or during fall quarter.

-The McNair Scholar Program offers another course titled “The Graduate School application process” during the fall where scholars apply to graduate programs, perfect their Statements of Academic Purpose (SOAP), and learn about the online application process.
-Faculty mentors maintain contact with the student as they go through this process; it is often overwhelming.
+During the fall, scholars who will be graduating this academic year apply to graduate programs, perfect their Statements of Academic Purpose (SOAP), and practice the online application process.
+Faculty mentors maintain contact with the student as they go through this process, which can be overwhelming.
 Here are a few specific suggestions for helping your McNair scholar be successful during their application process:

 • Check in with the student often.
 Make sure that you celebrate and congratulate the student as they complete benchmarks in the graduate school application process.